matiassingers/kuala-lumpur/README.md

 Midnight surcharge (50%) on pickups between 00:01 - 05:59.

 ### Train
 - [LRT & Monorail](http://www.myrapid.com.my/rail/routes) - three lines: Ampang, Kelana Jaya and Monorail.
-LRT is basically a metro which are underground in the central part, but on elevated pillars elsewhere.
+LRT is basically a metro which runs underground in the center but on elevated pillars outside.
 Monorail runs in a semicircle loop around the central part of town.
 - [KTM Komuter](http://www.ktmkomuter.com.my/) - two lines: Rawang-Seremban and Sentul-Port Klang.
 Trains are not as frequent as LRT or Monorail, usually 10-20min wait.
 - [ERL](http://www.kliaekspres.com/plan-buy/schedule/) - KLIA Express and Transit trains between KL Sentral and KLIA.